Sugar Ray Leonard vs. Roberto Duran (1st meeting)

 - Ray Arcel, Duran's trainer: "Leonard surprised me taking some of the punches he did."

 - Sugar Ray Leonard: "I said I would fight Duran flat-footed and I did.
+I had no alternative.
+I wouldn't change if I had to do it all over again.
 People questioned whether I could take the big punch.
 I showed them.
 I have to give Duran a lot of credit.
 He is the toughest man I've ever fought."

 - Angelo Dundee, Leonard's trainer: "You never fight to a guy's strength.
 You try to offset it, and Ray didn't.
 He tried to outstrong the guy.
 Duran was being Duran, and Ray was going with him."

 - "Pay TV Is Winner In Duran vs. Leonard Fight" Associated Press, June 20, 1980

 - "Writers like Duran too!"
 United Press International, June 20, 1980